U.S. Unveils Rules for Tax Credits on Low-Carbon Hydrogen, Leaves Questions on Nuclear Power

 While renewable energy backers and environmental groups argue that strict limits are necessary to prevent hydrogen production from inadvertently promoting increased use of carbon-emitting fossil fuels, Rachel Fakhry, policy director for emerging technologies at the Natural Resources Defense Council, hailed the proposed rules as a win for the climate, U.S. consumers, and the budding U.S. hydrogen industry.

 The Biden administration sees low-carbon hydrogen as a crucial tool in combating climate change, especially in fueling heavy industries such as aluminum, cement, and steel, as well as long-haul transportation.
-The tax credits were outlined last year in President Joe Biden's climate legislation and form part of the administration's plan to produce 50 million metric tons of low-carbon hydrogen by 2050.
+The tax credits were outlined last year in President 's climate legislation and form part of the administration's plan to produce 50 million metric tons of low-carbon hydrogen by 2050.

 While the vast majority of hydrogen is currently produced with fossil fuels and unabated emissions, the proposal suggests potential pathways for nuclear power to get the credit, including plant upgrades, relicensing, or demonstrating how hydrogen production would help avoid plant closures.
 The proposed rule will undergo a 60-day comment period and public hearings before being finalized.

 Constellation, the largest U.S. nuclear power operator, criticized the proposal, expressing concerns that America may lose leadership in hydrogen and deep decarbonization to China and Europe, which utilize existing nuclear plants for hydrogen production.
-The proposal also explores ways to capture and use from landfills and gas emitted from oil drilling for hydrogen production.
+The proposal also explores ways to capture and use renewable natural gas from landfills and gas emitted from oil drilling for hydrogen production.

 Add a comment